 Cycling Sisters Camp, Grade 2 – 8

-New for 2017: The Cycling Sisters Camp will be Monday through Friday.
+The Cycling Sisters Camp runs Monday through Friday.
 The first camp will be Tuesday through Friday due to Memorial day.

 Cycling Sisters Camp gives female riders the opportunity to explore the fun and adventure of mountain biking in a supportive environment.
 Riders will increase confidence while guided by experienced and encouraging female coaches.
 All abilities are welcome.

 Riders will meet at trailheads all over the Front Range, like Marshal Mesa, Betasso, Hiel, and at the SMBA office.
 Please check your conformation for drop off and pick up locations.

 Monday – Friday 8:30am-3:30pm $399 Early bird $439 After April 30